 The water-laced city of Venice lies suspended between reality and fantasy.
-Go behind the scenes to experience the unique pleasures of this ethereal city in the company of our Resident Expert, a native Venetian and art historian.
+Go behind the scenes to experience the unique pleasures of this ethereal city in the company a Smithsonian Journeys Expert.
 You’ll gain rare access to amazing art collections, including an after-hours tour of the Basilica San Marco, an in-depth visit to the Galleria dell’Accademia, and private entry to the Cini Foundation, a former Benedictine monastery designed by Palladio.

 During this in-depth tour devoted to art and culture, you’ll learn about the art works of Venetian masters Titian, Bellini, Veronese, and Tintoretto as you view their works in museums, grand palaces, and important churches.
 During a full-day excursion to the outer islands, explore the original settlement and stunning mosaics of Torcello, savor lunch at the idyllic Locanda Cipriani, and on Murano visit a glassblowing factory by special arrangement.
 Become part of the rhythm of Venetian life as you watch the activity along the Grand Canal from the balcony of a private palazzo and enjoy local cuisine throughout your trip.
 Plus, you'll stay in a historic hotel only steps from Piazza San Marco to make for easy exploration during your time at leisure.
 Feel the magic of Venice when fewer tourists are here and experience its hidden treasures familiar only to the Venetians.

 Day 1 — Depart the U.S. for Venice, Italy